NathanGitHubCode/Capstone/README.md

 2. **Navigate to the project directory**: cd User-Account-Management-Tool
 3. **Install the dependencies**: pip install -r requirements.txt
 4. **Functionality**: To test that functionality is working correctly, start by running test_project.py file and ensure all tests pass.

+## Requirements

+The User Account Management Tool requires the following Python packages installed to run: pytest logging datetime
+### Script must be ran as an administrator in order for program to function properly.

 ## Functions